-In the Bible, names have a lot of significance; this one is no exception.
+In the Bible, names have great significance; this one is no exception.
 Nathan is oozing with God’s goodness again.
 For David and Bathsheba to name their son after the man who came and pointed the finger at David and said, “You are the man,” that means that they got it.
 They got it all.

 No doubt, David and Bathsheba eventually recognized that the day that Nathan showed up with his rebuke was the best day of their lives.
 Even though it probably seemed like the worst day ever, they came to see that day as a lavish gift from their loving God.

-They came to view Nathan, the one that had shown them their sin that day, not as an enemy, but a dear and trusted friend, an extravagant gift from God.
+They came to view Nathan, the one that had shown them their sin, not as an enemy, but a dear and trusted friend, an extravagant gift from God.
 That baby, who would be in the line of the Savior, they named after their dear friend Nathan, their gift from God.

 God Loves to Give

 Bathsheba’s story culminates hundreds of years later with one more baby, and one more name, another gift of God.
-A truer and better Nathan.
-And an even better redeemer than Boaz, his name Jesus, saved his people from their sins.
-He was an even better, a perfect gift of God.
+A truer and better gift than Nathan.
+And an even better redeemer than Boaz, his name Jesus who would save his people from their sins.
+He was an even better, more perfect gift of God.
 God so loved to give to David and Bathsheba.

 God gave them the Prophet Nathan to show them their sin.